gavin-dalton/web-apps-bookmarker/README.md

 ## ToDo List

-* [ ] Integrate right action buttons into bookmark list item.
+* [ ] Integrate right action buttons into bookmark item list.
+This will provide more real-estate for the bookmark title and gives a cleaner look and feel.
-* [ ] Reorder bookmarks into most used and then alphabetically.
+* [ ] Reorder bookmarks into most recently used and then alphabetically.
 * [ ] Add a bookmark search ability.